 Data for mutagenicity in vitro are available for all category members.
-In vitro and in vivo chromosome aberration data are available for CTMS, C2DMS and C3MS.
+In vitro chromosome aberration data are available for CTMS, C2DMS and C3MS.
+In vivo micronucleus studies are available for CTMS, C2DMS and C3MS.
 In reverse-mutation assays, CTMS, C2DMS, C3MS and C3ES were negative for mutagenicity in all Salmonella typhimurium and E. coli strains tested.
 CTMS, C2DMS and C3MS were negative for mutagenicity in DNA damage and repair assays and/or mammalian cell gene mutation tests with L5178Y mouse lymphoma cells.
-CTMS and C2DMS were also negative in a sister chromatid exchange (SCE) assay with L5178Y mouse lymphoma cells; C3MS was positive for SCEs with and without metabolic activation.
-CTMS, C2DMS and C3MS were negative in in vivo chromosome aberration studies.
-CTMS and C2DMS were negative in a chromosome aberration test with L5178Y mouse lymphoma cells; C3MS was considered to have weak clastogenic activity at cytotoxic concentrations.
+CTMS and C2DMS were negative for sister chromatid exchange (SCE) assay with L5178Y mouse lymphoma cells; C3MS was positive for sister chromatid exchanges (SCEs) with and without metabolic activation.
+CTMS, C2DMS and C3MS were negative in a chromosome aberration test with L5178Y mouse lymphoma cells; C3MS was considered to have weak clastogenic activity at cytotoxic concentrations.
 Based on these data, these chlorosilanes are not expected to be genotoxic.
-No data are available for carcinogenicity on these chlorosilanes.
+No data were available for carcinogenicity on these chlorosilanes.

-No data are available on the reproductive toxicity of these chlorosilanes.
-However; data are available for hydrolysis (inhalation route), DMSD (oral route) and HCl.
-In a combined repeated-TMS dose/reproductive/developmental toxicity screening test (OECD TG 422), no treatment-related effects on reproduction or development were observed in rats exposed whole-body to TMS at concentrations up to 2.20 mg/L. The NOAEC for reproductive toxicity was 2.20 mg/L (highest concentration tested).
+No data were available on the reproductive toxicity of these chlorosilanes.
+However; data are available for hydrolysis (inhalation route), DMSD (oral route) and HCl. products, TMS In a combined repeateddose/reproductive/developmental toxicity screening test (OECD TG 422), no treatment-related effects on reproduction or development were observed in rats exposed whole-body to TMS at concentrations up to 2.20 mg/L. The NOAEC for reproductive toxicity was 2.20 mg/L (highest concentration tested).
 The NOAEC for maternal and developmental toxicity was 2.20 mg/L (highest concentration tested).
 In a combined repeated-dose/reproductive/developmental toxicity screening test (OECD TG 422), no treatment-related effects on reproduction or development were observed in rats exposed via oral gavage to DMSD at doses up to 500 mg/kg bw/day.
 The NOAEL for reproductive toxicity was 500 mg/kg bw/day (highest dose tested).
 The NOAEL for maternal and developmental toxicity was 500 mg/kg bw/day (highest dose tested).
 No reliable studies have been reported regarding toxicity to reproduction and development in animals after oral, dermal or inhalation exposure to hydrogen chloride/hydrochloric acid.
 However, no effects on the gonads were observed in a 90-day repeated-dose inhalation study.
 Based on data for the hydrolysis products, these chlorosilanes are not expected to be reproductive toxicants and are unlikely to result in developmental toxicity.